Shiang-Tian/C-/README.md

 # C++
 This repository is the basic things for C++
 In here, the following issues are displayed in the code file:
+* Variables
+* Types of variables
+* Downloading data from the input
 ```c++
 // iostream stands for input output stream
 #include <iostream>